shermanloan/scejson-doc/doc/module-loan.md

 upon half of the commitment amount, then set the value of this field to `true`.
 If interest is due on the entire commitment amount during the construction period, then set this value to `false`.
-Multiple advance construction loans are computed with this attribute set as `true`.
+Multiple advance construction loans are computed with this field set as `true`.

 ---